PalaLottomatica

 Palazzo dello Sport or PalaEUR, formerly known as PalaLottomatica, is a multi-purpose sports and entertainment arena in Rome, Italy.
 It is located in the heart of the well known modern EUR complex.
-The arena hosted the 1960 Olympic basketball tournaments.
+The arena hosted the 1960 Olympic basketball tournament.

 The venue features 8 meetings points, a restaurant for 300 people, and a 2,700 square metre (3,229 sq. yard) outdoor terrace.
 It has a seating capacity of 11,200 spectators for basketball games.
-The PalaLottomatica Rome, together with Mediolanum Forum of Milan, is a member of the European Arenas Association (EAA).
+The Palazzo dello Sport Rome, together with Unipol Forum of Milan, is a member of the European Arenas Association (EAA).